BUSSINES TERMS POLICY

 By placing the order, the Purchaser acknowledges having been familiarised with these General Business Terms and Conditions prior to entering into the agreement, namely with the representations and warranties given in Part II hereof, as well as with the Claims Code and Delivery Information constituting an integral part hereof, and explicitly agrees to the same in the wording valid and effective as at the moment of placing the order.

-The Purchaser acknowledges that the registered trademarks, trade names, company logos, etc. of GD or GD’s contractual partners cannot be used by the Purchaser by virtue of having purchased the products offered by GD, unless a specific agreement individually provides otherwise.
+The Purchaser acknowledges that the registered trademarks, trade names, company logos, etc. of GDM or GDM’s contractual partners cannot be used by the Purchaser by virtue of having purchased the products offered by GDM, unless a specific agreement individually provides otherwise.

 When accepting the goods and/or services, the Purchaser is issued an invoice including the basic details of the agreement.
 An invoice containing essential contract information, including receipts according to the registration of sales and tax records law will be provided to the customer.
 The purchaser hereby agrees.
 References to the Listed documents are sent to the Purchaser’s e-mail address, which the Purchaser includes in the order.
 If you are interested in obtaining an invoice in paper form, you can use our contact form.